yapjayann/dbms_benchmark/README.md

 This project compares the performance of three time-series databases — **InfluxDB**, **TimescaleDB**, and **QuestDB** — using a Python script and Docker containers.
 It measures:

 - 📈 Write throughput
-- 🕒 Write and read latency
+- 🕒 Write and query latency
-- 💿 Disk Usage
+- ⏱️ Total write time
 - 🧠 Memory usage
 - 🧮 CPU usage